RadWagon 4

 Range

-On full power, the 672 Watt-hour battery will travel for 53 minutes.
-If you go on throttle that whole time, you won’t achieve the maximum stated range of 45 miles in most conditions.
+On full power, the 672 Watt-hour battery will give you some decent range, but remember, you’re likely going to be carrying some cargo with you, so you can expect fewer than most e-bikes.
+If you use only the throttle that whole time, you won’t achieve the maximum stated range of 45 miles in most conditions.
 On pedal assist, however, you’re putting less power through the motor, so you could achieve the company’s claimed range with lighter cargo on flatter terrain.

 Comfort